 Welcome

-Cleveland Clinic has had a long-standing fellowship program, which is designed to afford fellows the opportunity to receive sophisticated training in the care of patients with all forms of liver disease.
-In particular, the training program aims to give a broad base of experience in transplant hepatology.
-The fellowship is based within the Hepatology Section within the Department of Gastroenterology, Hepatology and Nutrition, which compromises 13 physicians with a diverse range of clinical and research interests.
-In addition, because of the multidisciplinary nature of many liver diseases, the staff and fellows work closely with physicians and surgeons in liver transplant, critical care, interventional radiology, oncology, nutrition, infectious diseases, and general gastroenterology.
+Cleveland Clinic's Hepatology fellowship program has been training fellows for more than 40 years.
+The program is designed to provide sophisticated training in the care of patients with all forms of liver disease, focusing on patients with acute and chronic liver disease requiring transplant.
+The fellowship is based within the Hepatology Section of the Department of Gastroenterology, Hepatology and Nutrition in Cleveland Clinic's Digestive Disease Institute.
+The section is comprised of 15 physicians with a diverse range of clinical and research interests.
+Because of the multidisciplinary nature of many liver diseases, the staff and fellows work closely with physicians and surgeons in liver transplant, critical care, interventional radiology, oncology, nutrition, infectious diseases, pediatric hepatology, and general gastroenterology, among others.

-Cleveland Clinic remains one of the largest liver transplant programs in the United States, having performed 210 liver transplants in 2021, 33 of which were living donors.
+Cleveland Clinic's Liver Transplant Program remains one of the largest liver transplant programs in the United States, performing > 200 transplants per year (235 transplants in 2023, 255 transplants in 2024).
 The living donor liver transplant program at Cleveland Clinic additionally offers innovative laparoscopic surgery for donors as well as a paired donation program.

-Dedicated rotations on the primary Inpatient, Medical Intensive Liver Unit, and Consult services expose fellows to a wide array of clinical issues in patients with acute and end stage liver disease; outpatient rotations in hepatology and transplant, as well as in endoscopy, infectious disease, radiology, and oncology take further advantage of the broad spectrum of patient issues in hepatology.
+Dedicated rotations on the primary inpatient hepatology service, Medical Intensive Liver Unit (MILU), and consult services expose fellows to a wide array of clinical issues in caring for patients with acute and end stage liver disease.
+Outpatient rotations in hepatology and transplant, as well as in endoscopy, infectious disease, radiology, and oncology take further advantage of training opportunities across the broad spectrum of hepatology.

 Graduates of the program have been consistently successful in obtaining faculty positions as Transplant Hepatologists, with a majority continuing to practice in academic environments.

-We look forward to reviewing your applications and to sharing our training program with you.
+We look forward to meeting you and introducing our training program to you in more detail.

 Robert S. O’Shea MD, MSCE